A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Mathematical Framework

 Using the above kernel one can design an appropriate stencil for convolution.
 It is also interesting to note that the stencil size varies with respect to the image intensity.
 This aspect we will discuss in a forthcoming paper.
 Let us now consider the Gaussian kernel associated with the operator $k\Delta$

 The perturbation $k$ plays an important role in controlling the rate of diffusion.
 If $k$ is large then the Gaussian becomes broader and shorter and if it is small then the Gaussian is thinner and taller.
-Using the boundedness of $k$, i.e. $a_1\le k(x)\le a_2, a_i>0, i=1,2,$ we can show the following bound on $G_k(x,t)$. \begin{lemma} Let $n=2$.
+Since $\Omega$ is bounded, the perturbation $k$ is bounded.
+Hence there exists $a_1,a_2>0$ such that $a_1\le k(x)\le a_2$.
+Using this fact, we can obtain the following bound on $G_k(x,t)$. \begin{lemma} Let $n=2$.
 Then

 where the constant

 \end{lemma}